Meuons/REST/README.md

 This web service protects the database against SQL injections and html tags containing harmful code thanks to the strip_tags and real_escape_string functions in the course.php file.

+It is also has funcionality for password protection to prevent unauthorized people from making changes to the database it is connected to.

 The web service can be accessed from all domains which menas it is also possible to use it on and access it from a local server.

 Make sure that the web server you decide to host the catalog on supports the version of php that the code uses as this can cause errors otherwise.

-## Links

-http://studenter.miun.se/~mama2006/moment5/rest/rest.php this is the address where the web service is currently hosted.